 Once you’ve set your own custom theme as the Default Presentation, it will open every time you start PowerPoint.
 This saves you from always having to switch your slide sizes.

 For examples of different free PowerPoint themes included in your Microsoft Office subscription, see Microsoft's blog post here.

-That said, if given the option, I recommend using the default slide sizes as used by the majority of people.
+And although you are given a lot of flexibility in the slide sizes you can choose from, I recommend using the default slide sizes as used by the majority of people.

 It's also important to remember that switching slide sizes after you have built your presentation can be a total pain.
 So to the extent possible, figure out your PowerPoint slide size first, before you build it.

-If you enjoyed this detailed tutorial, you'll love our PowerPoint training courses that you can learn more about here.
+If you enjoyed this detailed tutorial, you'll love our PowerPoint training courses and other free resources that you can learn more about here.